- Set up a fundraiser

 - Respond promptly with any required verification

 - Important timelines to keep in mind

 - Tips and important notes for fundraising success

 Set up a fundraiser

 If you're one of the countless individuals, businesses, or organizations that has been affected by the COVID-19 pandemic, crowdfunding can help.
-If you haven’t already signed up, the process is free and quick, allowing you to get your fundraiser up and running in a matter of minutes.
+If you haven’t already signed up, the process is secure and quick, allowing you to get your fundraiser up and running in a matter of minutes.
 If you’re raising funds to help small businesses affected by the coronavirus in the US, you may be eligible for a grant from our team.
 Check out our Small Business Relief Initiative FAQs for details on eligibility and what to expect.
 Once you’ve created your fundraiser, follow the below guidelines to ensure you receive your funds as quickly as possible.

 Set up a withdrawal plan

 You can start the withdrawal process even before your first donation, or while your fundraiser continues to accept donations.
 Our payment processor is unable to act as a bank by holding onto your funds for longer periods of time, so you will need to set up withdrawals as soon as you can.
 If you do not set up withdrawals and complete any required verification within 30 days, new donations to your fundraiser may be paused.
 Be sure to review other important withdrawal and verification deadlines, including avoiding refunds.
 To start the withdrawal process:

 - Simply sign in, and click “Withdraw” on your dashboard.

 - Follow the prompts to designate who will manage withdrawals, and what type of bank account will be used, such as personal or organization.
 During this step, you will also determine if funds are for you, your business, or for a beneficiary.
 A beneficiary would be someone else or someone else’s business or organization.